BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 For more details, check out the [Credits and Contributors](docs/CREDITS_and_CONTRIBUTORS.md).

 ## Script Configuration
+For more details, check out the [Script Configuration](docs/CONFIGURATION.md).

+## Troubleshooting
-For more details, check out the [Credits and Contributors](docs/CONFIGURATION.md).
+For more details, check out the [Troubleshooting](docs/TROUBLESHOOTING.md).

 ## Contact Support